jorgenpt/ObjectiveMetrics/README.md

     [DMTracker defaultTracker]

 On this instance, you can call any number of tracking events.
-It is very important that you call the `startApp` method soon after your app starts.
+It is very important that you call the `startWithApplicationId:` method soon after your app starts.
 This is because it initializes the session and prepares the DMTracker for more tracking events:

-    [[DMTracker defaultInstance] startApp];
+    [[DMTracker defaultInstance] startWithApplicationId:@"MY APP ID HERE"];

-While there is a matching `stopApp`, you should never need to call it.
-It is called automatically for you when your NSApplication terminates.
-If the app is stopped abruptly and it cannot send stopApp, then it'll queue the events and send `stopApp` along with the events the next time the app is started.
+You should then call `stop` when your application is shutting down, to track an "app exiting" event and attempt to send the events to the server.
+If they can't be sent, they'll be sent the next time the application starts.

 Here are the different methods you can call: (See [DMTracker.h][header] for a list that's guaranteed updated)

     DMTracker *tracker = [DMTracker defaultInstance];

-    [tracker trackEventInCategory:@"Features"
-                         withName:@"ManualUpdate"];

-    [tracker trackEventInCategory:@"Features"
-                         withName:@"URLShortener"
-                            value:@"bit.ly"];

-    [tracker trackEventInCategory:@"Operations"
-                         withName:@"Scanning"
-                     secondsSpent:37
-                        completed:YES];

-    [tracker trackLog:@"Error when getting new definitions"];

-    [tracker trackCustomDataWithName:@"ApiKey"
-                               value:@"09123aef42"];

-    // Here Realtime means that it's sent when you call this, instead of when
-    // the app shuts down / enough data has been aggregated.
-    [tracker trackCustomDataRealtimeWithName:@"ApiKey"
+    [tracker trackEvent:@"Event"];
-                                       value:@"09123aef42"];

-    [tracker trackException:someException];
+    [tracker trackEvent:@"Event with properties"
+         withProperties:@{@"Name": @"Joe Smith"}];

+    [tracker trackLog:@"Time is now %@", [NSDate date]];

 Troubleshooting
 ---------------